AndrewBrinker/drow/README.md

 other templates, and every page or post _must_ list what template it uses in a TOML frontmatter.

-Drow additionally creates an `atom.xml` file, containing an ATOM feed of all posts.

 ## Commands

 ### `drow setup [<DIRECTORY>]`